Zebra in the Nests

 Zebra in the Nests is a new artwork by Herman Lamers that will be visible this month on the Diergaardesingelplein in Rotterdam.
 The work consists of four large aluminum stork nests with a life-size zebra on one of them.
 The nests have integrated light fixtures and are placed on top of special poles from the municipality, so the statues give atmospheric lighting to the redesigned Diergaardesingelplein in the center in the evening.

-Herman Lamers' artwork refers to the time when Blijdorp Zoo was on the center side of the track.
-During the outbreak of the Second World War in the Netherlands, the head office of the Diergaarde was at the head of the Kruiskade and Diergaardesingel.
-The zebra was literally in the nests, referring to the animals that roamed freely due to the bombing.
-Zebras grazed on the Diergaardesingel and a sea lion ended up in Westersingel, so the story goes.
+Herman Lamers' artwork refers to the time when the Blijdorp Zoo was located on the center side of the track.
+During the outbreak of the Second World War in the Netherlands, the headquarters of the Diergaarde was at the head of the Kruiskade and Diergaardesingel.
+The zebra was literally in the nests, referring to the animals that ran free due to the bombing.
+Zebras grazed on the Diergaardesingel and a sea lion ended up in the Westersingel, so the story goes.

 Zebra in the Nests is unveiled on 28 November, at 17 o'clock at Diergaardesingelplein.